Module 1.2: Instrumentation & Alerting

 Inhibition (automatic, rule-based):

-- Configured in
+- Configured durably in

 Silencing (manual, time-based):

-- Created via UI or
+- Created dynamically via the Alertmanager UI or the

-- Example: Silence all alerts for
+- Example: Silence all noisy alerts matching

 Answer: